History of Italy: Liberal period (1861–1922)

-Giolitti

 From 1901 to 1914, Italian history and politics was dominated by Giovanni Giolitti.
-He first confronted the wave of widespread discontent that Crispi's policy had provoked with the increase in prices.
-And it is with this first confrontation with the social partners that the wave of novelty that Giolitti brought to the political landscape between the 19th and 20th centuries was highlighted.
-No more authoritarian repression, but acceptance of protests and therefore of strikes, as long as they are neither violent nor political, with the (successful) aim of bringing the socialists in the political life of the country.

-Giolitti's most important interventions were social and labor legislation, universal male suffrage, the nationalization of the railways and insurance companies the reduction of state debt, the development of infrastructure and industry.
-In foreign policy, there was a movement away from Germany and Austria Hungary and toward the Triple Entente of France, Great Britain and Russia.
-Starting from the last two decades of the 19th century, Italy developed its own colonial Empire.
+He first confronted the wave of widespread discontent that Crispi's policy had provoked: no more authoritarian repression, but acceptance of protests and therefore of strikes, as long as they are neither violent nor political, with the (successful) aim of bringing the socialists in the political life of the country.
+Giolitti's most important interventions were social and labor legislation, universal male suffrage, the nationalization of the railways and insurance companies, the reduction of state debt, and the development of infrastructure and industry.
+In foreign policy, there was a movement away from Germany and Austria-Hungary and toward the Triple Entente of France, Britain and Russia.

+Starting from the late 19th century, Italy developed its own colonial Empire.
 It took control of Somalia.
 Its attempt to occupy Ethiopia failed in the First Italo–Ethiopian War of 1895–1896.
-In 1911, Giolitti's government sent forces to occupy Libya and declared war on the Ottoman Empire which held Libya.
-Italy soon conquered and annexed Libya (then divided in Tripolitania and Cyrenaica) and the Dodecanese Islands after the Italo-Turkish War.
+In 1911, Giolitti's government sent forces to occupy Libya and declared war on the Ottoman Empire.
+Italy soon annexed Libya (then divided in Tripolitania and Cyrenaica) and the Dodecanese Islands after the Italo-Turkish War.
 Nationalists advocated Italy's domination of the Mediterranean Sea by occupying Greece as well as the Adriatic coastal region of Dalmatia but no attempts were made.
 In June 1914 the left became repulsed by the government after the killing of three anti-militarist demonstrators.
-Many elements of the left protested against this and the Italian Socialist Party declared a general strike in Italy.
-The protests that ensued became known as "Red Week", as leftists rioted and various acts of civil disobedience occurred in major cities and small towns such as seizing railway stations, cutting telephone wires and burning tax-registers.
-However, only two days later the strike was officially called off, though the civil strife continued.
+The Italian Socialist Party declared a general strike in Italy.
+The protests that ensued became known as "Red Week", as leftists rioted and various acts of civil disobedience occurred such as seizing railway stations, cutting telephone wires and burning tax-registers.

-Italy in World War I
+World War I and crisis of the Liberal state

-Italy entered into the First World War in 1915 with the aim of completing national unity: for this reason, the Italian intervention in the First World War is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.
+Italy entered into the First World War on 24 May 1915 with the aim of completing national unity: for this reason, it is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy.